 Arthritis in both humans and horses is painful and can be quite debilitating if not mitigated.
 A person experiencing joint pain can speak to doctors immediately about their issues and can be prescribed any number of medicines to alleviate some symptoms.
 Horses cannot consult veterinarians about their pain and there is not a large market for horse arthritis medications.

-We as equine owners, trainers and caregivers must do our best to prevent, detect and lessen any discomfort equines have related to arthritis.
-There are symptoms, risk factors and treatments for the disease that all horse owners should be aware of.
+We as equine owners, trainers, and caregivers must do our best to prevent, detect and lessen any discomfort equines have related to arthritis.
+There are symptoms, risk factors, and treatments for the disease that all horse owners should be aware of.

 “Obese horses are at great risk of developing arthritis over time.”

-According to The Spruce, some names for horse arthritis include Degenerative joint disease, DJD, osteoarthritis, OA, equine arthritis, bone spavin, joint disease and ring bone among others.
+According to The Spruce, some names for horse arthritis include Degenerative joint disease, DJD, osteoarthritis, OA, equine arthritis, bone spavin, joint disease, and ringbone among others.

-The specific location and type of arthritis a horse develops is impossible to predict.
+The specific location and type of arthritis a horse develops are impossible to predict.
 If signs of the disease are detected, contacting a trained medical professional to get official diagnosis and prevention techniques is always advised.

 There are things owners can do on their own to prepare for the likeliest scenario of the disease’s development.
-There are clues to where arthritis may present itself hidden in things like the horse’s past history of injury, their current physical state and working conditions, according to Equus Magazine.
+There are clues to where arthritis may present itself hidden in things like the horse’s past history of injury, their current physical state, and working conditions, according to Equus Magazine.

 There are many things that can lead to arthritis and knowing what some of them are can help owners detect signs early and get a head start on managing the condition.

 Severe injuries to the bone or soft tissues near the joint can lead to arthritis by accidentally destroying cartilage through massive inflammation.
 Penetrating injuries like puncture wounds can also adversely affect joints by introducing harmful bacteria into the area.